-Critical Business Salons
+Critical Business School

 William Merritt Chase's 10th St. Studio

-Circles are a space of co-creation, with no plan, nor goals.
+Circles are a space of co-creation, with no plan nor goals.
 They are an expedition into your interests.

-We show up in different ways and it is on the space to afford differences, to allow for a safe dialogue.
-We are not assuming a role we don't have any kind of invisible lines that, that funnel a conversation.
+We show up in different ways, and it is on the space to afford differences, to allow for a safe dialogue.
+We are not assuming a role.
+We don't have any kind of invisible lines that, that funnel a conversation.

 "Oh, phew, I'm gonna go ahead and just take that wig off and just like, let it all hang out and be me."

-"Nitzan has an incredible capacity for facilitating groups of creative leaders to grow, create, imagine, and collaborate in unexpected and exciting ways.
+"Nitzan has an incredible capacity for facilitating groups of creative leaders to grow, create, imagine, and collaborate in unexpected and exciting ways.“

-When I first started working with Nitzan as part of the thirdness, I had a very particular idea of what I wanted to do.
-What I did, and co-created, was far beyond my imagination, and I am very grateful for that."
+“What I did, and co-created, was far beyond my imagination, and I am very grateful for that."